foundry-vtt-community/wiki.js/development/guides/local-to-repo.md

 <a id="I8" href="#I8">I8:</a> Leave the rest as-is, and hit the green `Commit changes` button.

->The entire process described in this section can be automated with a couple clicks if you choose to set up something like [GitHub Desktop](https://desktop.github.com/download/) on your local machine, but that is beyond the scope of this guide.
+>Most of the process described in this section can be automated with a few clicks if you choose to set up something like [GitHub Desktop](https://desktop.github.com/download/) on your local machine, but that is beyond the scope of this guide.

-<a id="I9" href="#I9">I9:</a> Now we publish a new Release: Click the `Releases` link over on the right side of your GitHub page, then click the `Draft a new release` button, in the upper right.
+Now we publish a new Release:

+<a id="I9" href="#I9">I9:</a> Click the `Releases` link over on the right side of your GitHub page, then click the `Draft a new release` button, in the upper right.

 <a id="I10" href="#I10">I10:</a> Hit the `Choose a tag` dropdown, and enter exactly the same `version` number you entered into the `module.json` file in step [I2](#I2).
 Again, no `v`.